 I really loved getting off the beaten path and seeing very few people on the trail.
 The small villages, sometimes just small groups of houses were amazing to stay at.
 We had fantastic weather for the first seven days and then hit with 2 days of snow, which made it slow going.

 Once the snow cleared the mountain scenery was out of this world.
-We now had an easier run in Khare 16,076 feet.
-We spent 3 nights in Khare.
-We spent the first day getting all climbing gear sorted and doing some abseiling training, jumar training and becoming more comfortable with the safety equipment.
-The following day we took an acclimatization hike to to 17,550 feet and returned to Khare.
-Everyone was feeling good.
+We now had an easier run into Khare 4,950m/ 16,240 feet.
+It was time to take a break from trekking as we prepared for the mountain portion of our trip.
+Three nights in Khare was a welcome break.
+Our first day in Khare was spent getting climbing gear sorted.
+Our goal was to becoming more comfortable with the safety equipment.
+The following day we took an acclimatization hike up to 5,350m/ 17,552 feet and returned to Khare.
+Everyone was feeling good and excited to move higher.

 Heading on to the Mountain

-After the tents dried out we all rigged up and started the ascent to high camp at 19,000 feet.
+After the tents dried out we all rigged up and started the ascent to high camp at 5,800m/ 19,000 feet.
 This slow transition from khare to base camp and onto high camp was perfect.
-It actually got very warm on the glacier as we moved up to high camp.
+I remember is was cold in Mera Peak Base Camp but very warm on the glacier as we moved up to high camp.

-We arrived into high camp at 12pm as tents were being set up so we had to get in, rest organize ourselves for the summit attempt that was coming in 14 hours.
-Resting, hydrating was the name of the game.
+We arrived into high camp at 12:30 pm as tents were being set up.
+It was time to rest and organize ourselves for the summit attempt that was coming in 12 hours.
 Some people had slight headaches but everyone did as instructed and prepared for the day we had all been waiting for.
+Resting, hydrating was the name of the game at this point.

-At 12:30am we got up and started drinking a liter of water and then got nalgene’s fulled for the summit climb.
+At midnight, we got up and started drinking a liter of water and then got Nalgene’s filled for the summit climb.
 We eat and prepared for the top.
-At 2am we got out of the tent, we roped up and starting walking higher.
+At 2 am we got out of the tent, we roped up and starting walking higher.
 I was really nervous, excited and ready for the job at hand.
 We moved slowly upward.
-The gradient was a little steeper than the day before and we had to take our time as we moved slowly up the upper slopes of Mera peak.
+We had to take our time as we moved slowly up the upper slopes of Mera peak.
+The gradient was a little steeper than the day before.

 Reaching the Summit